phetsims/geometric-optics/doc/implementation-notes.md

 of the simulation.
 For instance, the `zoomModelViewTransform` can be used to convert the visibleBounds of the simulation to `playAreaModelBounds`.

-### Dynamic allocation
+### Memory management

-Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
+* **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
 The exception is `GeometricOpticsRulerNode`, which is instantiated each time the zoom level changes.

-### Memory management

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.